 It looks like Apple and other companies who operate their European operations out of Ireland will either have to pay more tax, or move to another country, as the Irish government has announced that they are changing the rules.

-Apple and other companies now have until 2020 to decide what to do, as Ireland are remove the ‘double Irish’ tax arrangement from 2020 for existing companies and from next year for new companies.
+Apple and other companies now have until 2020 to decide what to do, as Ireland will remove the ‘double Irish’ tax arrangement from 2020 for existing companies and from next year for new companies.
+The ‘double Irish’ tax scheme has been a popular strategy for multinational corporations to reduce their tax liabilities by shifting profits to low or no-tax jurisdictions.
+This arrangement allowed companies to funnel profits through two Irish subsidiaries, effectively lowering their overall tax burden.

-The news was announced by Ireland’ finance minister Michael Noonan how said that “These measures will enhance Ireland’s corporate tax regime and align it with best practice internationally.
-It will ensure that Ireland continues to be the home of the best and most successful companies in the world.”.
+The news was announced by Ireland’s finance minister Michael Noonan who said that “These measures will enhance Ireland’s corporate tax regime and align it with best practice internationally.
+It will ensure that Ireland continues to be the home of the best and most successful companies in the world.”
+This move is seen as a significant step towards greater tax transparency and fairness within the EU.

 Source The Guardian